sotlucas/dotfiles/README.md

 ## Plugins

-This are the plugins I have installed.
+These are the plugins I have installed.

 * Pathogen (plugin installer)
 ```